-The Danish Sign Language Council was established with an amendment to the Language Council Law on 13 May 2014.
+The Danish Sign Language Council was established through an amendment to the Language Council Law on 13 May 2014.

-The Department of Danish Sign Language is located at the Danish Language Council.
+The Department of Danish Sign Language is a subsidiary of the Danish Language Council.

-- Asger Bergmann, vice chairman (Nominated by the Danish Language Council)
+- Mads Jonathan Pedersen, chairman (Nominated by the Danish Language Council)

-- Julie Bakken Jepsen (Nominated by the Danish Language Council)
+- Vivien Mirjam Batory (Nominated by the Danish Language Council)

-Danish Sign Language is the first language for approximately 4,000 Danish citizens, i.e. approx. 0.1 % of the Danish population.
-We assume that about 20,000 people use the language daily either in a private – or in a professional – capacity.
+Approximately 4000 Danish citizens use Danish Sign Language as their primary language.
+This corresponds to approximately 0.1 % of the Danish population.
+In addition, we assume that about 20,000 people use the language daily either in a private, or in a professional capacity.

 Danish Sign Language Council